 - SPAs tend to favor modern browsers.

 - This can be a limitation if you’re trying to utilize as many browser versions as possible for your application.
-You may find yourself in a position where it’s not supported.
+You may find yourself in a position where it is not supported.
 MPAs would be the better option here, and consequently, would have more existing frameworks and best practices to pull from.
 As a new developer, this makes it much easier to work with MPAs (it’s still important to monitor your APIs though when developing MPA or SPA.

 Conclusion: What is the Best Option for Load Testing SPAs?